True Colors Limited Announces H1 FY26 Financial Performance - www.lokmattimes.com

 True Colors Limited Announces H1 FY26 Financial Performance

-Mumbai (Maharashtra) [India], November 11: True Colors Limited (BSE: TRUECOLORS), a fully integrated provider of digital textile printing solutions, ...
+PNN Mumbai (Maharashtra) [India], November 11: True Colors Limited (BSE: TRUECOLORS), a fully integrated provider of digital textile printing ...

 Mumbai (Maharashtra) [India], November 11: True Colors Limited (BSE: TRUECOLORS), a fully integrated provider of digital textile printing solutions, today announced its Unaudited Financial Results for the Half Year ended September 30, 2025 (H1 FY26), as approved by the Board of Directors.